Home | Browse Topics | Jobs, benefits & flats | Resolving employment problems | The legal process for dealing with employment problems

 From that point the next steps can include:

-All agreements must contain a plain language explanation of the services available for resolving employment relationship problems.
-The following is an example of such a clause:
+All employment agreements must contain a plain language explanation of the services available for resolving employment relationship problems.
+This is an example of what a plain language explanation might look like:

 Services available for resolving employment relationship problems